St. Johns and Lake Eustis Railway: History

 Abandonments began in 1941 with the portion of the line from Astor to Altoona, 17.7 miles.
 The line from Tavares to Lane Park, 1.5 miles, followed in 1942.
 Then in 1956 the portion from Altoona to Umatilla, 3 miles, was abandoned.
 These abandonments were due to a loss of a customer base.

 By 1949, the Atlantic Coast Line was running only one mixed train six days a week on the remaining line from Tavares and Leesburg, which originated in Sanford.

 The Atlantic Coast Line operated the line until 1967 when they merged with the Seaboard Air Line Railroad to form the Seaboard Coast Line Railroad.
 The line from Fort Mason to Leesburg, 15 miles, was abandoned in 1967 due to being redundant after the merger.

 Today, the line is still in service between Umatilla and Tavares and is operated by the Florida Central Railroad.
+The segment between Leesburg and Fort Mason is now the Tav Lee Trail.